Tragic Story Of Partition

 1. Army and Defense expense of all three is high.

-2. Trade and Commerce demands unity for progress (Common market of Europe is the best example to follow).
+2. Trade and Commerce demand unity for progress (The common market of Europe is the best example to follow).

-4. Many blood relations are divided in three countries making meeting difficult or say nearly impossible.
+4. Many blood relations are divided into three countries making meeting difficult or say nearly impossible.

-5. People of all three countries desire to unite.
-They know it is the dirty world politics of America and such other countries that does not allow unity.
+5. People from all three countries desire to unite.
+They know it is the dirty world politics of America and such other countries that do not allow unity.

-Well, all we need is intense and sincere desire leading to try for union.
+Well, all we need is an intense and sincere desire leading to try for the union.

 Read Original Article